|Middle School Schedule||Academics/Activities||Staff Contacts||Anonymous Alerts|

 We request that parents take the temperature of their children each morning before school.
 If the child has a higher than normal temperature, then the child should remain at home.

-We request that parents provide their children with two masks everyday.
+We request that parents provide their children with masks when required.
 If the child does not have a mask, the school will provide one.

 If a student displays symptoms of an illness, he or she will be escorted to the health room for a temperature check.
 If the health aide determines that the student is ill and needs to be sent home, a parent will be immediately notified to come to the school and pick up the child.